jdmacmurtrie/blackjack-by-dave/README.md

 ```
 **NOTE:** RSpec may get stuck on a CSS selector on one of the feature tests.
 This bug happens only on the first run of that particular test and then never again.
 I am currently working on a fix for this.

-## Live App

-As noted in the repo description, this app may be viewed live at <http://blackjack-by-dave.herokuapp.com/>.

 ## Contributing

 Submit a PR!
 I'd love any and all constructive feedback.